tensch1991/docs/services/iotrtinsights/index.md

 With {{site.data.keyword.iotrtinsights_full}} on Bluemix ({{site.data.keyword.iotrtinsights_short}}), you can perform analytics on real-time data from your Internet of Things devices, and gain insights about their health and the overall state of your operations.
 {:shortdesc}

 Before you can start using {{site.data.keyword.iotrtinsights_short}} you must set up the {{site.data.keyword.iot_full}} service ({{site.data.keyword.iot_short}}) to connect your analytics engine to your devices.
 You can use an existing {{site.data.keyword.iot_short}} service or create a new one.
-To quickly get up and running your can deploy the Internet of Things phone application and its associated {{site.data.keyword.iot_short}} service to your organization.
+To quickly get up and running you can deploy the Internet of Things phone application and its associated {{site.data.keyword.iot_short}} service to your organization.

 To get up and running quickly with this service, follow these steps:
 1. Deploy the {{site.data.keyword.iotrtinsights_short}} service to your Bluemix organization.